Zira3l137/gothic-organizer-rs/docs/LOGIC_INTERACTIONS.md

     -   **Purpose:** To populate the file list (`current_directory_entries`) that the user sees.
     -   **Interactions:**
         -   **Modifies `app.state.current_directory`**.
         -   **Modifies `app.files`**: This is the crucial step where the active file cache is updated.
-It loads the `instance.files` from the current instance in `app.profiles` into the main `app.files` state, effectively switching the context.
+It clears the `app.files` cache and loads the `instance.files` from the current instance in `app.profiles` into the main `app.files` state, effectively switching the context.
         -   **Modifies `app.state.current_directory_entries`**: It filters the now-updated `app.files` to get only the items in the `current_directory`, sorts them, and stores the result for the UI to render.

 -   **`toggle_state_recursive(app: &mut GothicOrganizer, ...)`**